Advertiser Disclosure

 Location: Terminal E, on the second level above the main terminal, halfway down the concourse

 The SWISS First Class Lounge at ZRH is, without a doubt, one of our favorite first class lounges in the entire world.
-Nestled in the unassuming airport of Zurich, this exclusive first class lounge brings a breath of fresh air to the otherwise drab airport.
+Nestled in the unassuming Zurich airport, this exclusive first class lounge brings a breath of fresh air to the otherwise drab airport.

-This lounge is spread out over 8,000 square feet and has a capacity for up to 80 guests.
+This lounge is spread over 8,000 square feet and can host up to 80 guests.
 One of the first things you’ll notice in the lounge is a massive wine humidor, holding up to 1,000 bottles of wine!

-Next to the wine humidor is a Champagne bar with 4 varieties in total.
+Next to the wine humidor is a Champagne bar with 4 varieties.
 There’s a magazine rack and a small snack bar nearby, too.
-But what you’ll notice throughout the lounge is thoughtfully-placed seating options, including leather armchairs, couches, coffee tables, day beds, and more.
+But what you’ll notice throughout the lounge is thoughtfully placed seating, including leather armchairs, couches, coffee tables, and day beds.

-The lounge is cordoned into 3 distinct areas:
+The lounge is cordoned off into 3 distinct areas:

 • The main bar